couds/react-bulma-components/README.md

 ### V4 Pool

-Please Check https://github.com/couds/react-bulma-components/issues/258, we are thinking to change the bulma dependency to a peedr dependency and remove the style importes from this library. you can vote here https://doodle.com/poll/mqqpxwkzm6nnrs3s
+Please Check https://github.com/couds/react-bulma-components/issues/258, we are thinking to change the bulma dependency to a peer dependency and remove the style importes from this library. you can vote here https://doodle.com/poll/mqqpxwkzm6nnrs3s

 ### BREAKING CHANGES V2 -> V3: